-The Engineering Economic Decision Making Graduate Certificate program focuses on developing economic decision-making skills in the context of engineering operations and projects with attention to decision-making models, causes of risk and uncertainty, decisions under uncertainty, and ways to change and influence the degree of risk and uncertainty.
+The Graduate Certificate in Engineering Economic Decision Making focuses on decision-making models, causes of risk and uncertainty, decisions under uncertainty, and ways to change and influence the degree of risk and uncertainty.
 This four-course graduate certificate seeks to provide students opportunities to apply the fundamentals of engineering knowledge and skills in a management setting to build decision-making models and to make data-driven, financial-based, and economic-based decisions.

-Gain specialized knowledge in Engineering Economic Decision Making to advance or change your career
+Gain specialized knowledge in engineering economic decision making to advance or change your career

-Boost your earnings: Graduate certificate holders receive an average 25 percent higher salary, according to the Washington Post
+Boost your earnings: Graduate certificate holders receive an average 25-percent higher salary, according to the Washington Post

 Explore your area of interest and leverage your graduate certificate as a gateway to a master’s degree

-The Graduate School of Engineering placed over 200 students with some of the most sought after technical skills in positions nationally during the 2015 academic year.
-We have a team that prepares students for cooperative education experience through resume building, developing interview skills and guiding professional development.
+In 2019, the Graduate School of Engineering placed nearly 1000 students in co-op positions.
+We have a team that prepares students for the cooperative education experience through resumé building, developing interview skills, and guiding professional development.

-Our faculty represents a wide cross-section of professional practices and in fields ranging from finance to education to biomedical science to management to the U.S. military.
-They serve as mentors and advisors, and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.
+Our faculty represents a wide cross-section of professional practices and fields ranging from finance to education to biomedical science to management to the U.S. military.
+They serve as mentors and advisors and collaborate alongside students to solve the most pressing global challenges facing established and emerging markets.

-Professor, Mechanical and Industrial Engineering; Program Director, Engineering Management; Interdisciplinary with Business Administration
+Associate Professor, Mechanical and Industrial Engineering

-By enrolling in Northeastern, you gain access to a network of more than 245,000 alumni and 3,200+ employer partners, including Fortune 500 companies, government agencies, and global NGOs.
-Our current students and faculty across strategically located regional campuses further foster that lifelong global community of learning and mentoring.
+By enrolling in Northeastern, you gain access to a network of more than 275,000 alumni and 3,350+ employer partners, including Fortune 500 companies, government agencies, and global nongovernmental organizations.
+Our current students and faculty across strategically located regional locations further foster a lifelong, global community of learning and mentoring.

 Below is a look at where our Engineering alumni work, the positions they hold, and the skills they bring to their organization.